 A chain is only as strong as its weakest link.
 A house may have been built with cyclone rating features, but regular maintenance will ensure it remains resistant.
 Checking fixings, rotten or rusted structural materials and unsecure doors and windows.
 It also means taking care of yard maintenance around the home such as trees, fences and water tanks which can become missiles during a storm.

-There are a number of factors to consider when looking to make your roof cyclone proof.
+There are a number of factors to consider when looking to make your roof resistant to extreme winds.
 While no home can be considered fully safe from cyclones, by considering your position, and roof design you should ensure the necessary structure is sound and remains sound through regular maintenance.

-Tractile Premium Roofing offers a Category 5 rated roofing system through its unique hook and batten fixing system that secures each tile to the roof.
-The roof has been tested to handle cyclonic winds up to 280kph.
+Tractile Premium Roofing‘s system is certified to withstand winds up to 266.4km/h (N5r) through its unique hook and batten fixing system that secures each tile to the roof.
 The unique composite material is made of fibreglass resin composite that is vastly superior in terms of impact resistance than concrete tiles or metal roofing.
 It is lightweight, easy to install and can be integrated with Tractile solar tiles to generate solar energy and hot water without the need for solar panels.